A Mayan Ceremony: Beginning the Permaculture Design Course (PDC)

 Mayan first, then Guatemalan

 The ceremony leader also spoke about being Mayan.
-He said that first he identifies as Mayan, and second, he identifies as Guatemalan.
-While people refer to him as being Guatemalan, he says that he and other Mayan people don’t benefit from the “development” of the nation state of Guatemala.
+He said that first he identifies as Mayan, and second, as Guatemalan.
+While people refer to him as being Guatemalan, he says that he and other Mayan people don’t benefit from the “development” of Guatemala.
 Therefore, he doesn’t feel Guatemalan but rather feels part of the culture and tradition of his indigenous ancestors.
 He said that while society tends to discriminate and view indigenous people as poor, he sees people in the city as poor, because there is nothing that they can consume in the city without paying for it.
-Meanwhile, on his land he has a lot to consume, and he says that his products are of much better quality.
-I thought that this was a very interesting and insightful view on development.
+Meanwhile, on his land he has a lot to consume, and his products are of much better quality.
 Bringing this indigenous perspective to the forefront is what makes IMAP a unique and important permaculture space.

 Comments